matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-muda.md

   - Team Topologies
 ---

-# Muda: The Eight Wastes of Modern Software Delivery
+# The Eight Wastes of Modern Software Delivery

 In manufacturing, Lean thinking revolutionised how products were built by relentlessly eliminating waste.
 Whilst the _"software factory"_ analogy isn't perfect, the core Lean principle of eliminating waste underpins modern software delivery, from **Agile** and **DevOps** to **Continuous Delivery** and **Platform Engineering**.